kadattack/ChatApp.NET/README.md

 ## Release
-This procjet's only intent is to act as a portoflio.
+This procjet is only used for portoflio.
 Implementation of this project can be found here: https://chatappdotnet.herokuapp.com/